-11. Errors Must Be Informative
+14. Errors Must Be Informative

-While writing the code developers face problems, many of them quite trivial, like invalid parameter types or some boundary violations.
+It is not enough to just validate inputs; describing the cause of the error properly is also a must.
+While writing code developers face problems, many of them quite trivial, like invalid parameter types or some boundary violations.
 The more convenient the error responses your API return, the less the amount of time developers waste struggling with it, and the more comfortable working with the API.